creativecommons/wp-plugin-creativecommons/development.md

-If you need to reset the WordPress install to a "clean slate" you can simply delete the `db` and `wordpress` directories respectively, and then run `docker compose -f ./dev/docker-compose.yml up` again to initialize a clean install build.
+If you need to reset the WordPress install to a "clean slate" you can simply delete the `db` and `wordpress` directories respectively, and then run `docker compose up` again to initialize a clean install build.